rackerlabs/docs-dedicated-networking/load-balancer/api-docs/common-gs/auth-using-curl.rst

 the following error message descriptions to determine next steps.

 ``400 Invalid request body: unable to parse Auth data.
 Please review XML or JSON formatting``: Review the authentication request for syntax or coding errors.
-See using cURL.

 ``401 Unable to authenticate user with credentials provided.``: Verify the authentication credentials